 In the best of times, these too are interconnected.
 See them on a map, better, experienced in loops around your towns and cities; better still, weaving through and around our kinnages.

-Here, we see nature as community, affecting the viscera (sanguimund), the deepest possible respect for natural processes (praximund), and a fundamental requisite of fluminism.
+Here, we see nature as a community, affecting the viscera (symnexia), the deepest possible respect for natural processes (praximund), and a fundamental requisite of fluminism.
 Here, all life finds leverage, traction, devotion.

-We realise our immanance in these places, as may all species who wish to freely be there.
+We realise our immanence in these places, as may all species who wish to freely be there.